nRF24/RF24/librf24-rpi/readme.md

 There are two folders with two different libraries :-

-- librf24 	 This library/driver are ported from Arduino to beaglebone then to RPi
+- librf24 	 This library/driver are ported from Arduino to beaglebone then to RPi, uses GPIO
 - librf24-bcm 	 This library/driver are further ported to use Broadcom bcm2835 using hardware SPI

 Setup